 This page contains the authorizing laws, regulations, and Federal Register Notices for the Emergency Solutions Grants (ESG) Program.
-Click the title of the law or Notice to download the document.

 On May 20, 2009, the Homeless Emergency Assistance and Rapid Transition to Housing (HEARTH) Act of 2009 was signed into law.
 The HEARTH Act amends and reauthorizes the McKinney-Vento Homeless Assistance Act with substantial changes, including:

 The ESG Program Interim Rule was first published in the Federal Register on December 5, 2011 and became effective on January 4, 2012.
 An updated version of the ESG Program Interim Rule was published in the Federal Register on April 1, 2017.
 The updated version of the ESG Program Interim Rule incorporates the addition to the ESG Program Interim Rule of section 576.409 regarding protections for victims of domestic violence, dating violence, sexual assault, or stalking, which was established in response to the Violence Against Women Reauthorization Act of 2013.
 The original ESG Program Interim Rule, with the preamble, is also available on the HUD Exchange.